You wouldn’t expect to see hoodoos in the middle of Saskatchewan’s pasture lands.

 The tours of these scenic badlands began in 2013 with the goal to protect this beautiful landscape while still allowing thousands of people to have access to it.

-You will be surprised to see the prairie pasture drastically giving away to the awe-inspiring landscape sculpted by millions of years of glacial erosions – the area was once covered by an inland sea and then by a large glacier.
-You can see various badlands topography here — deep drainage channels, steep ridges, buttes and hoodoos.
+You will be surprised to see the prairie pasture drastically giving way to the awe-inspiring landscape sculpted by millions of years of glacial erosion.
+The area was once covered by an inland sea and then by a large glacier.
+You can see various badland topographies here—deep drainage channels, steep ridges, buttes, and hoodoos.

-Tours are available twice a day (morning and evening) throughout the week.
-The morning tours are wonderful if you want to discover some of the wildlife that inhabits this region.
-If you want to take some wonderful pictures or watch the sunset the evening tours are perfect for that.
+Tours are available twice daily (morning and evening) throughout the week.
+The morning tours are excellent for those who want to discover some of the wildlife that inhabits this region.
+The evening tours are perfect for those who want to take some fantastic pictures or watch the sunset.

-These guided tours take about an hour and a half to complete.
+These guided tours typically last about an hour and a half.
 Since the property is privately owned, you have to book your tour in advance.

-After or before your guided tour, explore Avonlea Heritage Museum which is located inside 1912 CN train station and learn more about the history of the surrounding area.
-There is also a CN Cook Car, St. David’s Anglican Church, Pioneer Display Building and murals by Paul Geraghty on the site.
+After or before your guided tour, explore the Avonlea Heritage Museum, located inside the 1912 CN train station, and learn more about the history of the surrounding area.
+The site also includes a CN Cook Car, St. David’s Anglican Church, Pioneer Display Building, and murals by Paul Geraghty.

 Avonlea Badlands